OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 Non-standard concepts are not used in standardized analytics, but they are still part of the Standardized Vocabularies and are often found in the source data.
-For that reason, they are also called “source concepts”.
+For that reason, they are also called "source concepts".
-The conversion of source concepts to Standard Concepts is a process called “mapping”.
+The conversion of source concepts to Standard Concepts is a process called "mapping".

 Some of the non-standard concepts cannot be mapped and are not suitable for analytic use.
-Examples of such include terms like ‘Not reported’, ‘Not specified’, ‘Passport number’ and more.
+Examples of such include terms like "Not reported", "Not specified", "Passport number" and more.

 ### Classification Concepts